mrshawn191/rabbitmq-jobscheduler/README.md

 ## rabbitmq-jobscheduler

-This is a jobscheduler that sends jobs with RabbitMQ producer/consumer model.
+This is a jobscheduler that sends jobs with RabbitMQ producer/consumer messaging.

 The jobscheduler fires a job each day to the producer which will query the firebase NoSQL cloud database and get all smsMessages that are needed to be sent today.